LongBu/AWS-MLS-C01-Study-Guide/README.md

     E --> F
 ```
 ###### S3 Lifecycle Rules
-  * Transition Actions: rules for when to transtion objects between s3 classes (see S3 storage classed above)
+  * Transition Actions: rules for when to transtion objects between s3 classes (see S3 storage classes above)
   * Expiration Actions: rules for when to delete an object after some period of time
     * Good for deleting log files, deleting old versions of files (if versioning enabled), or incomplete multi-part uploads
   * Rules can be created for object prefixes (addresses) or associated object tags